-The carrying of wireless phones and/or camera phones, or mp3 players and other digital storage/transport/display devices is not prohibited but the use of such is restricted as specified below.
+The carrying of wireless phones and/or camera phones, and other digital storage/transport/display devices is not prohibited but the use of such is restricted as specified below.
 Violations shall result in the immediate confiscation of the device by the school administration as well as a discipline referral.
-Further information regarding disciplinary measures related to cell phone /digital devices is found on pages 33-34 of this handbook.
+Further information regarding disciplinary measures related to cell phone /digital devices is found on pages 36-37 of this handbook.

 - 1. Conversing or text messaging during class or study hall is prohibited. - 2.
 Cameras or camera phones are not allowed in locker rooms or restrooms. - 3.
 Cameras are not to be used in the classroom or hallways during the school day except for assigned class or club activities. - 4.
-Students bringing their own personal digital storage devices, cameras, or mp3 players into the school do so with the understanding that the device as well as the contents of said device are subject to inspection at any time by school personnel. - a.
+Students bringing their own personal phones, digital storage devices, cameras, etc. into the school do so with the understanding that the device as well as the contents of said device are subject to inspection at any time by school personnel. - a.
 Inappropriate content will result in the confiscation of the device or its contents until after a conference with the parent.
 Such a violation may result in disciplinary action.

-Section 5 Water Bottles/Drinks
+Section 5 Water Bottles/Drinks/Snacks

 The water bottle must be a clear see-through bottle as viewed from the side of the bottle.
-It must not be larger than the 20 ounce bottles sold at school.
+It must not be larger than a 20-ounce bottle.
 Per state law, carbonated drinks are not allowed to be consumed during school hours unless given to the student by the teacher.
 Teachers have the right to not allow drinks in class if that is their rule.
 No water bottles in the computer lab.
 Drinks stored in lockers need to be tightly sealed.
-No outside beverages are to be stored in your school locker.
+No outside beverages are allowed during school hours.
 Privilege will be suspended if there are problems that occur with the use of water bottles or beverages.
+For celebrations, we ask that any snacks are pre-packaged with nutritional information available.
+If you have questions, please ask administration.